deployphp/deployer/docs/getting-started.md

 # Getting Started

 This tutorial will cover:
-- Provisioning a new server.
+- Setting up a new server with provision recipe.
-- Configuring a deployment.
-- Automateing deployment via GitHub Actions.
+- Configure deployment and do our first deploy.

-Tutorial duration: **7 min**
+Tutorial duration: **5 min**

 First, [install the Deployer](installation.md):